-Students may elect to write a three-paper dissertation, as an alternative format to the traditional monograph.
+Students may elect to write a three-paper dissertation.
 The following specific rules apply to the three-paper option.
 These are in addition to the existing rules laid down in "Dissertation Standards and Procedures", except where otherwise noted.

 1. Overview